 The uranium behavior in the earth's crust has been considered in a wide range of geochemical studies and has been studied in a huge number of works since the early 1960s.
-The most systematic uranium study was carried out in the research [Swanson, 1960; Swanson, 1961].
-In this work, the main processes and factors influencing the uranium accumulation are analyzed.
-In the future, uranium research continued and is reflected in the following works [Bastrakov et al., 2018; Khaustova et al., 2019; Lüning, Kolonic, 2003; Zubkov, 2015].
+The most systematic uranium study was carried out in the research (Swanson, 1960, 1961).
+In this work, the main processes and factors influencing uranium accumulation are analyzed.
+In the future, uranium research continued and is reflected in the following works (Lüning and Kolonic, 2003; Zubkov, 2015; Bastrakov et al., 2018; Khaustova et al., 2019).
 To sum up, it is known at the moment that uranium is quite mobile during weathering, in contrast to thorium, and comes with suspension, included in the crystal lattice of biotite and apatite together with calcium.
-Some researchers noted uranium enrichment in carbonated fragments and in sulfide aggregates.
-Uranium is contained in minerals such as zircon and sphene [Hurley, Fairbairn, 1957] and interacts with organic matter, with iron hydroxides and clay minerals.
-In addition, uranium can be sorb by biogenic components (bone detritus, fish scales).
-During sedimentation, uranium is capable of coprecipitation with clay particles, and in a reducing environment, it can be extracted from water [Cumberland et al., 2016].
-The transfer, accumulation processes and uranium behavior, described above, are schematically shown in Figure 1.
+The easy sulfate and carbonate solubility of uranium compounds U6+ play an exceptional role in the migration and uranium concentration during weathering.
+Some researchers noted uranium enrichment in carbonated fragments and sulfide aggregates.
+Uranium is contained in minerals such as zircon and sphene (Hurley and Fairbairn, 1957) and interacts with organic matter, iron hydroxides, and clay minerals.
+In addition, uranium can be sorbed by biogenic components (bone detritus, fish scales).
+During sedimentation, uranium is capable of coprecipitation with clay particles, and in a reducing environment, it can be extracted from water (Cumberland et al., 2016).
+The transfer, accumulation processes, and uranium behavior, described above, are schematically shown in Figure 1.

 Figure 1.
-Diagrammatic sketch showing possible associations and time of uranium emplacement with common marine black shales constituents.
-Modified after [Swanson, 1960; https://intl.siyavula.com/read/science/grade-9/the-lithosphere/24-the-lithosphere?id=toc-id-31.
+Diagrammatic sketch showing possible associations and time of uranium emplacement with common marine black shale constituents.
+Modified after (Swanson, 1960).

 Factors defining U content and U/TOC ratios are shown in Figure 2.
-And these factors include: initial urnium concentration and uranium accumulation by marine organisms, the uranium (U^{+6}) transition to insoluble forms (U_3O_8, UO_2) under anoxic conditions, uranium sorption (U^{+6}) by organic matter (depending on Eh, pH), the precipitated organic matter type (sapropelic, humic), sedimentation rate and lithological composition, presence of phosphates, also diagenetic and catagenetic processes.
+And these factors include initial uranium concentration and uranium accumulation by marine organisms, the uranium (U+6) transition to insoluble forms (U3O8, UO2) under anoxic conditions, uranium sorption (U+6) by organic matter (depending on Eh, pH), the precipitated organic matter type (sapropelic, humic), sedimentation rate and lithological composition, presence of phosphates, also diagenetic and catagenetic processes.